 The liquidity requirements are primarily attributable to the working capital for the business operations.
 The principal sources of liquidity are cash generated from the operations and the proceeds from the Listing.
-As at 31 December 2022, the Group maintained a healthy liquidity position with net current assets balance, a time deposit and cash and bank balances of approximately HK\$154.4 million (31 December 2021: approximately HK\$160.3 million), HK\$25 million (31 December 2021: HK\$50 million) and approximately HK\$24.5 million (31 December 2021: approximately HK\$23.4 million) respectively.
-The time deposit and cash and bank balances were denominated in Hong Kong dollars.
+As at 31 December 2024, the Group maintained a healthy liquidity position with net current assets balance and cash and bank balances of approximately HK\$101.0 million (31 December 2023: approximately HK\$125.3 million) and approximately HK\$9.7 million (31 December 2023: approximately HK\$10.1 million) respectively.
+The cash and bank balances were denominated in Hong Kong dollars.
 There has been no change in the capital structure of the Company since the Listing.
-As at the date of this annual report, the capital structure of the Company comprised mainly net debt, which includes cash and bank balances and equity attributable to owners of the Company, comprising issued share capital and reserves.
+As at 31 December 2024, the capital structure of the Company comprised mainly cash and bank balances, bank borrowings and equity attributable to owners of the Company, comprising issued share capital and reserves.